 Instead of adding fine grind, which extracts more caffeine, use coarse grind.
 The coarse grind naturally adds less caffeine.

-So, next you want less caffeine in your coffee, pick Arabica coarse grind coffee.
+So, next, if you want less caffeine in your drink, pick Arabica coarse grind.

 Add less ground coffee

-Another way you can reduce caffeine is by adding one tablespoon instead of two.
+Another way to reduce caffeine is by adding one tablespoon instead of two.
 However, it will decrease the intensity of your drink but can reduce the caffeine.

 Make a smaller cup size